eggheadio/eggheadio-course-notes/react-real-time-messaging-with-graph-ql-using-urql-and-one-graph/README.md

 We are going to use OneGraph GraphQL server and urql GraphQL Client to build a real time chat application.

+This repo contains notes from [Ian Jones](https://twitter.com/_jonesian)'s Egghead course R[eact Real-Time Messaging with GraphQL using urql and OneGraph](https://egghead.io/playlists/build-a-github-issue-viewer-in-react-and-graphql-be5a).

+These notes contain the same structure as the transcriptions, along with additional rewrites, links to resources, and personal takes on the lesson.
+Feel free to submit additions to these notes, but please don't remove anything (unless we messed up or misunderstood something).

+Generally, there is one document for each lesson in the course.
+If there are related lessons, the notes will be in the same document.

 ---

 ## React/GraphQL Project 🎓